What is Component Testing also called Module Testing in Software Testing:

 A component is the lowest unit of any application.
-So Component testing; as the name suggest, is a technique of testing the lowest or the smallest unit of any application.
+So, Component testing; as the name suggests, is a technique of testing the lowest or the smallest unit of any application.

-Component testing sometimes is also referred as Program or Module Testing.
+Component testing sometimes is also referred to as Program or Module Testing.

 An application can be thought of a combination and integration of many small individual modules.
-Before we test the entire system as a whole, it is imperial that each and every component OR the smallest unit of the application is tested thoroughly.
+Before we test the entire system, it is imperial that each component OR the smallest unit of the application is tested thoroughly.

 In this case, the modules or the units are tested independently.
 Each module receives an input, does some processing and generates the output.
 The output is then validated against the expected feature.

-The software applications are huge in nature and it is a challenge to test the entire system as a whole.
-It may lead into many gaps in the test coverage.
+The software applications are huge in nature and it is a challenge to test the entire system.
+It may lead to many gaps in the test coverage.
 Hence before moving into Integration testing or functional testing, it is recommended to start with Component testing.